-How do lifestyle, nutrition, and social structure shape people's health around the world?
+How do the everyday realities of lifestyle, nutrition, and social structure shape people's physical and mental health around the world?

-This is the central question motivating my research.
-I explore how the day-to-day management of type 2 diabetes shapes North Indian women's abilities to participate in social roles considered appropriate for women of their age, class, and caste groups.
+This is the central question motivating my research, which takes place in India and Brazil.
+In urban India, I explore how the day-to-day management of type 2 diabetes shapes North Indian women's abilities to participate in social roles considered appropriate for women of their age, class, and caste groups.
+Along with this I study how women experience mental health and ill health.

-I also study the links between food insecurity, mental health, and chronic diseases in rural Amazonia, Brazil.
+In rural Amazonia, Brazil, I study the links between food insecurity, mental health, and chronic diseases.

 The University of Alabama is committed to providing an inclusive environment that is free from harassment or discrimination based on race, genetic information, color, religion, ethnicity, national origin, socioeconomic status, political beliefs, sex, sexual orientation, gender expression, gender identity, age, ability, size, or veteran status.